Man accused of pub shooting tells court he ‘took clothes to woman’s house’

 “In my personal opinion he’s got more than enough reason to tell the prosecution what they want to hear.”

-Chapman is alleged to have targeted Jake Duffy and Kieran Salkeld on the night of the murder in the culmination of a feud between groups on the Woodchurch estate and Beechwood estate, on either side of the M53 in Wirral.
+Chapman allegedly targeted Jake Duffy and Kieran Salkeld on the night of the murder in the culmination of a feud between groups on the Woodchurch estate and Beechwood estate, on either side of the M53 in Wirral.

 He denies murdering Ms Edwards, two counts of attempted murder, two counts of wounding with intent to cause grievous bodily harm and one count of assault occasioning actual bodily harm.